 Accordion Applying from Overseas

 Where applications have to be made from overseas, provision can be made for older students to take the assessment tests at their current school and invigilated under examination conditions.
-This arrangement is made by arrangement between the school Principals and is only available to students who are year 4 age or above.
+This arrangement is made between the School Principals and is only available to students who are Year 4 age or above.

 Accordion What does the assessment involve?